About After Misery: After Misery first started as a platform to discuss films casually on social media in January 2018, later

-On January 1st, 2020, a new website aftermisery.com was created, plus a whole rebrand including the social media followed.
-Posting reviews became a bit more consistent and that is where After Misery is at right now.
-Hopefully you enjoy what you read here.
+On January 1st, 2020, the new website aftermisery.com was created, and a whole rebrand including the social media accounts followed.
+Film and TV criticism became a more consistent thing in my life and that's where After Misery is at right now as a site.
+Hopefully you enjoy everything you read here.

-What kind of films & TV can I contact After Misery about, as a publicist, studio etc.?
+What kind of films & TV can I contact After Misery about as a publicist, distributor etc.?

 - We cover narrative feature films and TV series, excluding ''network TV'' (you know, the ones with 20+ episodes per season).
-Please don't spam our email about documentary features, short docs, reality shows, talk show specials or web series, we don't write about them as of now.
-By using your own good judgement, you can send screener links to narrative short films and comedy specials but note that we don't write about them on the site.
+Please don't spam our email about VR experiences, reality shows, talk show specials, podcasts, live events or web series, we don't write about them as of now.
+By using your own good judgement, you can send screener links to documentary features, narrative or documentary short films and comedy specials but note that we don't write about them on the site.
 Occasionally, we might check out one of them and make a social post if it's great.

 What do the Smileys and Frowneys mean in your reviews?

 - They aren't always comparable from one review to another and neither are they only things worth mentioning about the film/series.
 The purpose of a Smiley is to highlight something that makes the film/series especially enjoyable or impressive, consider it as a pat on the back or something to keep an eye on while watching.